 The organism is ubiquitous in the environment and commonly present in birds and animals as normal intestinal flora.

 The most common symptoms of campylobacter infection include watery or bloody diarrhoea, abdominal pain, fever, headache, nausea and vomiting.
 Symptoms usually start 2–5 days after infection, and last for 3–14 days.
-Campylobacter infections are range from mild to bloody dysentery requiring hospitalisation, and can be fatal among very young children, the elderly, and immunosuppressed individuals.
+Campylobacter infections range from mild to bloody dysentery requiring hospitalisation, and can be fatal among very young children, the elderly, and immunosuppressed individuals.

 Gonorrhoea is a sexually transmitted infection (STI) caused by the bacterium Neisseria gonorrhoeae that remains a major public health concern.
 It represents 78 million of the estimated 357 million new cases of STIs which occur globally every year.
-(Source: World Health Organisation).
+(Source: World Health Organization).

 This disease affects both men and women, however if left untreated, gonorrhoea can lead to pelvic inflammatory disease (PID) in women, which can cause infertility.

 Gonorrhoea is treated with antibiotics, although some strains of the bacteria Neisseria gonorrhoeae are now resistant to all antibiotics typically used to treat gonorrhoea.
 We urgently need new ways to treat and prevent gonorrhoea, and our work currently underway provides a new opportunity to progress gonococcal vaccine development.